matuteiglesias/journal/content/Business/2025-03-02_Document_and_File_Organization_Review.md

 ## 📅 2025-03-02 — Session: Document and File Organization Review

 **🕒 20:50–21:25**
-**🏷️ Labels**: document management, file organization, Google Drive, productivity, career development
+**🏷️ Labels**: Document Management, File Organization, Google Drive, Productivity, Career Development
 **📂 Project**: Business
 **⭐ Priority**: MEDIUM

 ### Session Goal
-The primary goal of this session was to review and organize various documents and files related to multiple domains such as [[automation]], career development, economic research, financial [[strategy]], [[education]], and [[productivity]].
+The primary goal of this session was to review and organize various documents and files related to multiple domains such as automation, career development, economic research, financial strategy, education, and productivity.

 ### Key Activities
-- Conducted an overview of document contents, categorizing them by themes including coding, [[productivity]], career development, economic research, and business [[strategy]].
+- Conducted an overview of document contents, categorizing them by themes including coding, productivity, career development, economic research, and business strategy.
-- Provided a summary of academic and professional reference materials related to [[data science]], mathematics, economics, and professional development.
+- Provided a summary of academic and professional reference materials related to data science, mathematics, economics, and professional development.
-- Organized miscellaneous files into categories like government contributions, contact lists, [[error handling]], raw data files, and technical files.
+- Organized miscellaneous files into categories like government contributions, contact lists, error handling, raw data files, and technical files.
 - Explored strategies for obtaining credit cards despite financial restrictions.
 - Suggested titles for untitled documents to improve document management.
 - Developed a structured approach to organizing Google Drive into folders for better accessibility.